Special metrics in hypercomplex geometry: Existence results for quaternionic Gauduchon and quaternionic balanced metrics

-In view of these results, it becomes particularly relevant to provide characterizations to the existence of quaternionic Gauduchon metrics on compact hypercomplex manifolds.
-Our next result fulfils this purpose for what regards conformal classes.
-Before we state the Theorem, we want to highlight some easy necessary conditions for a quaternionic Gauduchon metric to exist.
-So, first of all, let $\Omega$ be a quaternionic Gauduchon metric and let $\Omega_{\mathrm{G}}$ be the Gauduchon metric with unit volume in the conformal class of $\Omega$.
-Now, we have that
+\begin{proof}[Proof of Theorem \ref{Thm:main1.1}] First of all, we focus on the quaternionic Gauduchon case.
+To begin with, we show that the conditions \eqref{eqn:neccond1.2} and \eqref{eqn:neccond1.1} are necessary for the existence of a quaternionic Gauduchon metric in a given hyperhermitian conformal class.
+Let $\Omega=\mathrm{e}^{\frac{f}{n-1}}\Omega_{{\rm G}}$ be a quaternionic Gauduchon metric, where $\Omega_{\mathrm{G}}$ is the Gauduchon metric with unit volume in the conformal class of $\Omega$.
+Using \eqref{eqn:dedejomegan}, we have that